What is Credit Card Fraud

 - Late payments: Fraudsters usually use your personal information to open a credit card without having the intention of paying the bill When the fraudulent card is reported to the credit bureaus, it could plummet your credit score rating.
 Learn about the importance of payment history by clicking here.

 - High credit utilization: If a fraudulent credit card is being used to increase charges you haven’t authorized, it can affect your credit utilization.
 When a fraudulent activity raises your total credit utilization over 30%, your credit scores could temporarily suffer.
-Learn about credit utilization ratio by clicking here
+Learn about the credit utilization ratio by clicking here

 Whether you’ve or not been a victim of credit card frauds, it’s always advised to take precautions to protect your precious little friend.
 Take immediate steps to lessen the chances of being susceptible to credit card thieves.